Pamela Westendorf-Marshall

-Pamela Westendorf (born 28 September 1959) is an Australian former lightweight rower.
+Pamela Westendorf (born 28 September 1959) is an Australian former representative rower.
 She won twenty-three Australian national championships, was an Olympian, represented at five World Championships over a twelve-year period and won a silver medal at the 1990 World Rowing Championships.

 Club and state rowing

 Westendorf started her rowing career as a schoolgirl in Dimboola, Victoria.
 Her senior club rowing was from the Dimboola Rowing Club and later from the Melbourne University Boat Club.

 Westendorf first made Victorian state representation as a 15 year old in 1974 Colts series raced against New Zealand.
-In 1977 at the Australian Rowing Championships she won a women's junior four title in Dimboola colours with Leeanne Whitehouse with whom she would share later state and national honours.
+In 1977 at the Australian Rowing Championships she won a women's junior four title in Dimboola colours with Leeanne Whitehouse with whom she would later share state and national honours.

 She was selected for Victoria at the senior level in 1977 in the women's heavyweight four which contested the ULVA Trophy at the Interstate Regatta within the Australian Rowing Championships.
 She rowed in eight consecutive Victorian crews contesting the ULVA Trophy up till 1984.
 Seven of those crews were victorious including the three from 1982 to 1984 which Westendorf stroked.

 By 1987 Westendorf had shifted down to the lightweight division and selected in the Victorian lightweight coxless four which contested and won the Victoria Cup at the Interstate Regatta.
 She raced and won that event again in 1990 and 1991.
 In 1992 she rowed her last State appearance for Victoria – back in the heavyweight coxless four.

 She rowed in Dimboola Rowing Club colours contesting and winning three Australian national titles in 1982 in the pair, the four and the eight.
 She won in the pair and the eight in 1983 and the pair, four and eight in 1984.
 By 1987 she was representing Melbourne University as a lightweight and won the coxless four national title at the Australian Rowing Championships in 1987.
 In 1990 she won the lightweight coxless pair championship with Kathy Lloyd and also won in the four.
 In 1991 she again won the lightweight coxless four Australian championship.